RalphHightower/RalphHightower/README.md

 ## NASA Spaceflight
 On July 8, 2011, I was able to check off a 30 year old bucket list item: witness a Space Shuttle launch in person.
 I also had the opportunity that few people have seen; I, as well as forty-nine other people by the Shuttle Landing Facility Control Tower, got to see Atlantis land for the final time on July 21, 2013.
 I have witnessed two final manned spaceflights in person, Atlantis and the US half of Apollo/Soyuz Test Project on July 15, 1975.
 Atlantis was the second final manned spaceflight that I witnessed in person.
 ## Photography
 Photography is another creative endeavor that I have enjoyed almost as long as I've used computers.
 My first 35mm SLR was and still own and use is the Canon A-1, an innovative camera in 1980 with its shutter priority, aperture priority, program, stoped-down metering, and manual control; I added a few accessories, and a few lenses.
-July 2013, I added one of my “bucket list” cameras, a Canon F-1N with the AE Finder FN, AE Motor Drive FN.
 I added digital to the mix with the Canon 5D Mark III and the Canon EF 24-105mm f4L.

 | Bucket List Cameras | Status |
 |-----------|--------|